changgyhub/ufldl/README.md

     * autoencode: vector of images to train the autoencoder (whatever×1) ==> convolution matirx (8×8);<br>
     * convolute: pathces (convolution matirx) (8×8) + image to convolute (64×64) ==> convolutedFeature (57×57);<br>
     * pool(size=19): convolutedFeature (57×57) ==> pooledFeature (3×3).<br>

+##Exercise 9: Sparse Coding
+#####The following files are the core of this exercise:<br>
+* `sparseCodingFeatureCost.m`: This function calculates J(s) and ▽J(s) when A is set.<br>
+* `sparseCodingWeightCost.m`: This function calculates J(A) and ▽J(A) when s is set.
+Actually in our process, the optimal solution can be directly derived and therefore this function is useless.<br>
+* `sparseCodingExercise.m`: The overall procedure, including<br>
+  1. Initialization of parameters.
+Here each parameter means a lot, and change of anyone will make a huge difference, see Notes;<br>
+  2. Load patches sampled from the original image data.<br>
+  3. (the checking process is ignored to save time)<br>
+  4. Iterative optimization:<br>
+    1. Select a random mini-batch;<br>
+    2. Initialize s:<br>
+      1. Set s = W^Tx (where x is the matrix of patches in the mini-batch);<br>
+      2. For each feature in s (i.e. each column of s), divide the feature by the norm of the corresponding basis vector in A.<br>
+    3. Optimize for feature matrix 's';<br>
+    4. Optimize for weight matrix 'A'.
+Actually here we can directly derive the result as discribed before.<br>
+    5. Visualize result at the end of this iteration.<br>

+#####Notes in `sparseCodingExercise.m`:
+* In Step 0, we choose patches to be 16 × 16 instead of 8 × 8, and number of features to learn to be 18 × 18 instead of 11 × 11 to obtain better visual results.
+Also, lamda, epsilon and gamma can also be adjusted to obtain better results.
+* When iterating, we use 'cg' (conjugate gradient) instead of 'lbfgs', because lbfgs will make steeper steps and lead to worse results.
+One alternative is to use lbfgs while decreasing iterations (e.g. options.maxIter=15), or increasing dimension of the grouping region for topographic sparse coding (e.g. poolDim=5) so that the sparse code will be used in larger areas and therefore avoid over-accuracy of 's'.

+#####Other Notes:
+* Since we minimize 's' and 'A' alternatively, the cost may not be decreasing all the time, but the overall trend should be.
+* There are two changes in `sampleIMAGES.m`:
+  1. Three parameters (images, patchDim, numPatches) are added to the function, so that we can customize patch choice;<br>
+  2. The rescaling from [-1, 1] to [0.1, 0.9] is deleted, because we have to ensure an average of 0. (see comment for explanation).<br>